 All authorized agencies that provide agency operated boarding home or group home care for children in foster care must use the services of a licensed medical practitioner to oversee all aspects of medication administration in those settings.
-These include but are not limited to: reviewing the prescribing practitioner's medication orders; reviewing medications received from pharmacies for accuracy and compliance with orders; reviewing medication administration records for accuracy, timeliness, and compliance with orders; working with trained staff in the administration of medication to children; directing the storage and handling of medication in accordance with applicable statutes; reviewing the content and provision of medication training for agency staff; and overseeing the maintenance of each child's Individual Medication Plan and Medication Administration Record.
+These include but are not limited to: reviewing the prescribing practitioner's medication orders; reviewing medications received from pharmacies for accuracy and compliance with orders; reviewing medication administration in the administration of medication to children; directing the storage and handling of medication in accordance with applicable statutes; reviewing the content and provision of medication training for agency staff; and overseeing the maintenance of each child's Individual Medication Plan and Medication Administration Record.